The felicitousness of poetry translation

 My mom did that.
 My siblings and I were already familar with Der Hobbit – we illegally owned a copy and we were all fast readers.
 My mom told us how this follow-up book was much more exciting.
 She couldn’t read it to us.
 So she told it to us, like a fairytale, when we had several hours, like during a long journey on East Germany’s decrepit trains.

 but the point of this story is: I was unprepared for how toweringly much better the poems were in the original.
-I cried so hard… at the sheer beauty of things that I had thought I understood before.
+I cried so incredibly hard over those couple of days, overwhelmed by the sheer beauty of poems that I had thought I understood before because in their inferior German translations I could recite them all from memory.

 I sang of leaves, of leaves of gold, and leaves of gold there grew: